bcbi/julia_tutorials/README.md

 ```

 ## Exit a running container

-Exit or CTRL+P immediately followed by CTRL+Q.
+Simply type `exit`, or alternatively, you can use CTRL+P immediately followed by CTRL+Q.